wp120/uberClone/Backend/README.md

 ## Description

 This endpoint is used to log out the currently logged-in user.
 It requires the user to be authenticated.
+It also blacklists the token provided in cookie or headers.

 ## Request Data